LayMui/shopee-automation-with-cypress/README.md

-# How To run this cypress test in headless mode
+## How To run this cypress test in headless mode
+- [command] - npx cypress run -spec cypress/integration/searching.spec.js
+or
-npx cypress run -spec cypress/integration/searching.spec.js or npx cypress run --spec "**/*.spec.js"
+- [with wildcard] npx cypress run --spec "**/*.spec.js"

 To run in head mode (open the cypress IDE) npx cypress open

-# Todo list:
+## Todo list:
-# use BDD Gherkins to write out the feature
+1. Use BDD Gherkins to write out the feature
-# use screenplay pattern
+2. use screenplay pattern